-Unfortunately, there’s no single answer to the question “When should wedding invitations be mailed?” that will apply in every single situation.
+Unfortunately, there’s no single answer to the question “When should the invitations be mailed?” that will apply in every single situation.
 We’ve got a standard wedding stationery timeline drawn up for you, but so much can depend on the specific details: what kind of wedding you’re having, the location, how far away your guests are, and whether you have sent out save the dates.
-So in this blog post, we answer some of the specific questions we frequently get asked about the timing of your wedding invitations, from international guests to destination weddings.
+So in this blog post, we answer some of the specific questions we frequently get asked about the timing of your invitations, from international guests to destination weddings.
 Read on for all the details!

-When to order wedding stationery sample packs
+When to order stationery sample packs

-When should you mail wedding invitations?
+When should you mail your invitations?
 Before you even get to that question you have go right back to the beginning of the timeline and ask: when do I order a stationery sample pack?
 (Yepp, there are lots of details to think of!).
 Paperlust recommends ordering samples 9-12 months before the wedding or, if you have a short engagement, ASAP!
 You want to allow for shipping times (though you can select express post if you’re in a real hurry), so always check how long it will take to get to you.

 Once your sample pack arrives, you can narrow down your choice of paper and print type, as well as format, and get to picking your dream design online.

-When to send out save the dates
+When to send out the save the date

-When to order wedding invitations
+When to order the invitations

 We recommend ordering your wedding invitations and other stationery 4-6 months before your special day.
 Many couples choose to order it all at the same time so they can move on to the next aspect of their wedding planning.
 Whatever you decide, make sure you allow enough time for printing, address gathering, postage to you, and also mailing out to your guests (some of which may be far away, so may require a longer lead time).

 When to send invitations for pre-wedding events